CALL 1-866-759-2674

 • Dynamic MRI Research

 All assessments and follow-up appointments are individual one-on-one sessions in a private room for your comfort and confidentiality.
 Whether you are recovering from a surgical procedure (joint replacement or scope), a sprain/strain, a painful shoulder/back, arthritis, or other physical limitation the physiotherapists at Welcome Back Clinic can help.
-Physiotherapy can also be very helpful in treating less familiar ailments such as pelvic disorders such as incontinence or pelvic pain in both males and females.
+Physiotherapy can also be very helpful in treating less familiar ailments such as cancer rehabilitation, lymphedema, and post-operative edema management.

 Role of Physiotherapy: